TxThinkingInc/brook-store/readme.md

 nami install brook-user-system
 ```

-If you don't have joker and nico yet
+If you don't have joker, nico and sshexec yet

 ```
-nami install joker nico
+nami install joker nico sshexec
 ```

 Run it